 You could do this with a different take on a common situation, or the voice/style of writing.
 A strong, assured voice gives me confidence the writer knows where they are going.
 A weak voice lacks that confidence to lead the reader, a little like ballroom dancing.

 Open and close your story in the right place.
 Avoid clichés.
 Put the reader in the story with sensory detail.

 Don’t withhold information from the reader unless you have a reason to do so.
 Why introduce a character by their pronoun only, then bring their name in on the next page?
 In the absence of this information, your reader will have subconsciously filled in the blanks, only to have to revise their image of the character when you finally come up with the goods.

 Unique metaphors are refreshing, when they work.
 Similarly, an unusual structure will make me look deeper, but there must be something behind the edge.
 In other words, now is not the time to experiment for experimentation’s sake.

 Beneath it all, your story must have an interesting, credible plot inhabited by character(s) the reader wants to root for, and all narrated coherently.

 Make it easy for the judge to read your story.
 Many competitions specify a font style and size for this reason.
 Where the rules include such formatting requirements – follow them.

 To sum up, competitions are about showcasing your talent.
 You need the technique to tell a good yarn, plus the ability to tell it in a way that feels fresh.

 Dos and Don’ts

-- DO follow the submission guidelines (if they say your entry must be free of identifying information, check your name does not appear on the file).
+- DO follow the submission guidelines.
+If the rules are that your entry must be free of identifying information, check your name does not appear on the file.